-Judo NSW is committed to providing a safe, fun and inclusive environment for all people, including those of diverse sexualities and genders.
+Judo NSW is committed to providing a safe, fun, and inclusive environment for all people, including those of diverse sexualities and genders.
 Being an inclusive sport not only reflects our core values, it also reflects the diversity of our NSW communities.

-Judo NSW celebrates diversity of sex, gender identity, gender expression, sexual orientation, intersex status, ability, skill, cultural background, ethnicity, location, religious or political beliefs, and life stage.
+Judo NSW celebrates the diversity of sex, gender identity, gender expression, sexual orientation, intersex status, ability, skill, cultural background, ethnicity, location, religious or political beliefs, and life stage.
 There is a place in sport for everyone, exactly as you are.

 People with diverse sexualities and genders make up an estimated 15% of the population but research shows they have some of the lowest rates of participation in sport, recreation and physical activity out of any community in society.